How to Fill Garage Concrete Slab Joints? Comprehensive Guide

 Recommended Product:

 ElastiPoxy Joint & Crack Filler Kit is a commercial-grade, self-leveling, 100% solids, hybrid, two-component flexible epoxy.
-Used for a strong and long-lasting repair of contraction control joints, saw cuts, defects, mortar joints, and large stress cracks in poured concrete, concrete blocks, and masonry surfaces.
+Used for a strong and long-lasting repair of control joints, saw cuts, defects, mortar joints, and large stress cracks in poured concrete, concrete blocks, and masonry surfaces.

 ElastiPoxy is widely used in the building industry, but easy enough for DIY homeowners to use around the home.

-ElastiPoxy is impact resistant and bonds tenaciously with concrete.
+ElastiPoxy is impact-resistant and bonds tenaciously with concrete.
 Virtually indestructible under high water pressure and heavy vehicular, machinery, and foot traffic.

 It is chemically resistant to perform under the harshest of conditions.
-Alternatively, when mixed with construction sand, ElastiPoxy provides a strong, rigid repair for filling large cracks, mortar, and surface defects in poured concrete walls, floor, and concrete blocks
+Alternatively, when mixed with construction sand, ElastiPoxy provides a strong, rigid repair for filling large cracks, mortar, and surface defects in poured concrete walls, floors, and concrete blocks

 Recommended Product:

-100% solids, PU fillers are flexible, moisture proof and quite inexpensive.
+100% solids, PU fillers are flexible, moisture-proof, and quite inexpensive.
 Once the filler has dried, it feels like synthetic rubber but is strong enough for foot & vehicle traffic.

 Recommended Product:

-• PERFORMANCE: Self-leveling, pourable with permanently elastic and can be painted with water-based, oil-based or rubber-based paints.
+• PERFORMANCE: Self-leveling, pourable with permanently elastic, and can be painted with water-based, oil-based, or rubber-based paints.
 Able to bridge gaps up to 1.5 in. wide

 • SUPPORTS: Excellent adhesion on concrete and cementitious slabs.